StefansAI/JetCar/docs/StreetMaker.md

 <br><img src="assets/images/streetmaker/30c-light_spot_parms.jpg"/><br>
 While testing the JetCar on the printed out map, it turned out that light reflexions disturbed the camera image quiet often and caused bad classification spots in the resulting mask.
 <br><img src="assets/images/streetmaker/30d-light-spot1.jpg"/><img src="assets/images/streetmaker/30d-light-spot2.jpg"/><br>
 One way to avoid this is creating a diffuse light, blocking sun light from windows and use less reflective paper for the printout.
-A matte thick paper (right picture) works much better than the standard printer paper, which is often glossy and thin (left picture).
+A matte thick paper (second picture) works much better than the standard printer paper, which is often glossy and thin (first picture).
 Thick is better to keep the paper flat.<br>
 But on top of it all, just add light-spots into the training and testing dataset.
 With these parameters a light spot is overlaid to 30% of all output images with randomized size and intensity around these settings (+/- 50%).
 This helps to harden the model against remaining light spots in the scene.<br>
 <img src="assets/images/streetmaker/30e-light-spot1.jpg"/><img src="assets/images/streetmaker/30e-light-spot2.jpg"/><br>
 <br><br>